2 Setting Up to Use the Yocto Project

 Have Enough Free Memory: Your system should have at least 50 Gbytes of free disk space for building images.

-Meet Minimal Version Requirements: The OpenEmbedded build system should be able to run on any modern distribution that has the following versions for Git, tar, Python and gcc.
+Meet Minimal Version Requirements: The OpenEmbedded build system should be able to run on any modern distribution that has the following versions for Git, tar, Python, gcc and make.

 tar 1.28 or greater

-If your build host does not meet any of these three listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
-See the “Required Git, tar, Python and gcc Versions” section in the Yocto Project Reference Manual for information.
+If your build host does not meet any of these listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
+See the “Required Git, tar, Python, make and gcc Versions” section in the Yocto Project Reference Manual for information.

 Install Development Host Packages: Required development host packages vary depending on your build host and what you want to do with the Yocto Project.
 Collectively, the number of required packages is large if you want to be able to cover all cases.